AlperBayraktar/Company/README.md

 ### Using the installer

-On Windows, you can install Company via the installer in the releases page.
+On Windows, you can install Company via the installers in the [releases](https://github.com/AlperBayraktar/Company/releases/) page.

 ### Cloning the repo